JUSTIN ELKES’ METEORIC RISE IN MOTORSPORTS

 “My expertise has always been electronics and data acquisition, and the practical application of the tools that are available,” Elkes explained.
 “I’m able to bring everything together and teach racers and teams how to use their systems and read their data.”

 In 2016, Elkes and Gray Motorsports parted ways, which allowed Elkes to launch Modern Racing and better serve the needs of his growing list of clients, a list that now includes NHRA Pro Stock frontrunner Chris McGaha, the Al-Anabi Performance NHRA Pro Modified team headed up by Frank Manzo and Mike Castellana, Pat Musi Racing Engines, and PDRA Pro Nitrous record holder Lizzy Musi.

 “Not only is Modern Racing a Racepak Elite Dealer and one of the largest-stocking Racepak suppliers in the country, but we’re also the best place to buy these components because of the expertise we have with using and applying them,” Elkes said.
-“From drag racing to fast street cars to karting and more, Modern Racing is able to identify the best component for your application, ship it or install it, wire it, and support it remotely or at the track.
+“From drag racing to fast street cars to karting and more, Modern Racing is able to identify the best component for your application, ship it or install it, wire it, and support it.
 We offer it all under one roof.”

 Contact Modern Racing today to get started on your own meteoric rise to the top.